giorgiop94/digital-garden/_notes/Meditation.md

 - Mantras
 - Visualizations

+## Practical Tips
+From Aro course:
+> Meditation is relaxing – but an empty mind is not meditation. **A drifting mind that slowly slides from thought to indistinct thought is not meditation.
+States of vagueness may be a pleasant respite from a busy or stressful life – but there is no insight available there**.
+Meditation requires alertness and precision – combined with gentleness and humour.

+> Meditate whole-heartedly.
+Throw yourself into it.
+Do not hold back. **Effort generates its own energy.
+Become passionate**.
+A meditation master once said: ‘Meditate as if your hair is on fire.’

 ## Metaphors
 - The body is the anchor to the present moment.
 The thoughts are the waves.
 We can't stop the waves but we can learn to surf (Observe the thoughts without getting carried away)